 Bhupati(Sailen Mukherjee)is a newspaper journalist whose long work hours and dedication to his job mean he ends up neglecting his young wife, Charu(Madhabi Mukherjee).
 The pair still love each other, but they have become more like best friends sharing a house, than a man and wife.

 Charu is lonely, she wants more in her life than organising her household, and reading the books and magazines in her home library.
 Sensing her loneliness, Bhupati invites his sister and outgoing brother-in-law, Amal(Soumitra Chatterjee)to keep her company.
 Amal shares Charu’s passion for literature and discussing reading.

 As the two spend time discussing literature and writing, they become close and enjoy spending time together.
 Charu finds herself falling in love with Amal.
 Does he return her feelings?
 Will anything come of this growing love?A heartbreaking story of love that at first appears to be unrequited(truly one of the most difficult things to deal with in life), regret and enjoying life.

-This is a film which is a slow build, it really takes its time with developing the characters and situations.
+This is a film which is a slow build, it really takes its time with developing the characters and their situations.
+This is the type of storytelling I like best.
 We end up feeling like we are there with the characters sharing their lives.
-If you like films focusing on the characters, and films that let the actors carry the film, then this will be for you.
+If you like films focusing on the characters, and films which let the actors carry the film, then this will be one for you.

 Madhabi is superb in the scenes where we see Charu is falling for Amal but he is blind to her behaviour towards him.
 We see her visibly brighten when he enters a room, or when they read and write in the garden.
 Her disappointment and longing is evident on her face and in her body language.
 Both Amal and Bhupati notice Charu’s change of behaviour but neither tries to find out what is bothering her.
 My heart goes out to Charu so much.